MondaleMondale/foofest/DEPLOYMENT-FLY.io.md

 ### Remote server

-(needed for the exam, should not used during development).
+(needed for the exam, should not be used during development).
 Set it up and test your solution against it once in a while.

 1. clone this repository
 2. open your terminal inside the project